-We have successfully acquired £61.77m of commercial investment property to date, delivering much needed annual (gross) income of circa £4m to support the delivery of key services in our 2020/21 budget and MTFS.
+- We have successfully acquired £61.77m of commercial investment property to date, delivering much needed annual (gross) income of circa £4m to support the delivery of key services in our 2020/21 budget and MTFS. - The continued review and implementation of changes to call handling has seen average call waiting time continue to decrease over the year: 38 seconds reduction since the first quarter of 2019/20, at 39 seconds which is well below our current target of 1 minute 6 seconds

-- The continued review and implementation of changes to call handling has seen average call waiting time continue to decrease over the year: 38 seconds reduction since the first quarter of 2019/20, at 39 seconds which is well below our current target of 1 minute 6 seconds - There has been a further reduction in the level of abandoned calls since the Covid-19 Pandemic. - Online payments continue to show a significant increase, 10% compared to last year, the last quarter shows a slight reduction in council tax instalments but an increase in garden waste payments, which has contributed to the increase overall - Our new online payment 'e-store' was launched in January 2019.
+There has been a further reduction in the level of abandoned calls since the Covid-19 Pandemic.

+Online payments continue to show a significant increase, 10% compared to last year, the last quarter shows a slight reduction in council tax instalments but an increase in garden waste payments, which has contributed to the increase overall.

+Our new online payment 'e-store' was launched in January 2019.
 The e-store offers customers the choice of online payment for over 160 of the Council's paid for services.
-We have realised a 9% reduction in paypoint and post office payments over the last year (nearly 11,000 transactions), saving the Council around £5,000 in transaction costs. - Nearly half of businesses across the District are now signed up for e-billing, a 30% increase on last year. - Sickness absence out-turn for the year has seen a slight reduction compared to the previous year.
-HR is working with managers and CLT on absence management.
+We have realised a 9% reduction in paypoint and post office payments over the last year (nearly 11,000 transactions), saving the Council around £5,000 in transaction costs.

+Nearly half of businesses across the District are now signed up for e-billing, a 30% increase on last year.

+Sickness absence out-turn for the year has seen a slight reduction compared to the previous year.
+HR are working with managers and CLT on absence management.
 This includes reviewing hotspots/high risk areas, common ailments and whether these are area/post specific, reviewing the preventative support offered and looking at alternatives/temporary adjustments that support employees back into work at the earliest opportunity.
 It also includes monitoring of the impact of Covid on absence levels.